 - Long time periods with exposure to loud noises.

 - Blood vessel conditions.

 Caffeine has long been thought of as a possible cause of ringing in the ears.
 But some research has found that higher amounts of caffeine may be related to a lower risk of tinnitus in some people.
 This area needs more study.

-You'll need to work with your doctor to determine whether your antidepressant or something else is causing your tinnitus.
-Your symptoms may go away when the underlying cause is treated.
+Work with your health care provider to see if your antidepressant or something else is causing your ears to ring.
+Your symptoms may go away when you treat the cause.

-If the underlying cause isn't clear — or treatment doesn't help — you may benefit from a device similar to a hearing aid that may help mask the ringing.
-A change in medication, counseling or certain relaxation techniques also may help you cope with tinnitus.
+If the cause isn't clear or treatment doesn't help, a device similar to a hearing aid might help cover the ringing.
+A change in medicine, a visit with a counselor or some methods to help you relax also may help you deal with the ringing.